 • Rest, stay comfortable, and keep your head elevated to reduce your swelling.

 • Be prepared with various methods of pain management, as recommend by your facelift specialist in Beverly Hills , including cold compresses and prescription pain medication.

 • Don’t mess with your face at all to allow it to heal properly.

 • Wear only comfortable, loose-fitting clothing that buttons down the front.
 Don’t pull anything over your head, especially for those first few days.

 • Avoid mirrors as much as you can to keep yourself from getting discouraged, if you’re a visual person.
 If you can handle it, try to use mirror-viewing to monitor the healing process and the condition of your incisions.

 Consult With a Facial Plastic Surgeon Today

-If you’re just beginning the process of having facelift surgery, start out right by booking a consultation with Dr. Andrew Frankel, board certified in both Facial Plastic and Reconstructive Surgery and Otolaryngology-Head and Neck Surgery (ENT).
+If you’re just beginning the process of having the Facelift Los Angeles surgery procedure, start out right by booking a consultation with Dr. Andrew Frankel, board certified in both Facial Plastic and Reconstructive Surgery and Otolaryngology-Head and Neck Surgery (ENT).
 He focuses on facial rejuvenation, especially procedures such as the facelift, brow lift, or eyelid surgery, as well as rhinoplasty.
 Since 1994, Dr. Frankel has been practicing at the Lasky Clinic and earned recognition as an expert in his field.
 He has many publications on a variety of topics including midface lifts, Botox, rhinoplasty, and more.
 To consult with Dr. Frankel, contact the Lasky Clinic located at 201 South Lasky Drive in Beverly Hills, California.
 Call